Agile Performance Management (APM) is Replacing Traditional Performance Management: Here’s Why.

 6 Reasons why Traditional Performance Management is getting ripped and replaced.

-- There is a higher priority on the evaluation rather than the actual growth and development of the of the team member.
+- There is a higher priority on the evaluation rather than the actual growth and development of the team member.

 - Feedback on performance is forgettable and too far between sessions.
 Managers can’t remember what they agreed upon in their 1:1 last week let alone the quarterly, semi-annual, or annual traditional performance review.